 Due to hunter education, hunting accidents have decreased significantly over the last twenty years making hunting one of the safest recreational activities.

-Click here to find an instructor led course near you.
+Register for an instructor led Hunter Education Certification course near you.

 If you do not wish to complete certification using the in-person course option, the virtual course option and online-only option are still available.